shagun38/stationary-shop/README.md

 I have designed a project on a stationary shop where I have implemented php for dynamic response of the website and I have organized website by html and designed it visually attractive by css and java script, it has categories such as paper stationery, office stationery, art stationery and writing stationery, besides that I have also designed an admin page where admin can add and delete a category, add and delete a product edit and view the orders.
 All these are accomplished using my sql database and php admin, It also has basic requirements such as a login page, a billing page, user cart.

-Welcome to the **Stationery Shop**, a basic and responsive webshop made with PHP, MySQL, Bootstrap, and a dash of JavaScript.
-It is meant to allow users to browse, search for, and purchase stationery products comfortably while providing admins total control over product and order management.
+# Stationery Shop – E-Commerce Web Application

+This is a fully functional stationery store built using PHP, MySQL, HTML, CSS (with Bootstrap), and a bit of JavaScript.
+It allows users to browse and buy writing supplies, paper products, art materials, and office essentials.
+There's also an admin panel for managing products, orders, and handling customer queries.

 ---

-### As a User:
-- Browsing products in categories such as Writing Supplies, Paper Products, Art & Craft, and Office Essentials
-- Conducting a live search for fast-finding products
-- Add items to cart (quantity control)
-- Login or create an account to view your dashboard
-- Submit an order and view your previous orders
-- Auto-filled billing details if logged in
+## Overview

+The aim of this project was to design a simple but complete e-commerce system.
+It includes:

+- User login and registration
+- Category-wise product display
-- Edit your profile and reset your password
+- Cart and checkout system

-### As an Admin:
+- Order management for users and admin
+- Contact form with admin-side query viewer
-- View an exclusive Admin Panel
+- Admin panel with product/category controls
-- Control product categories
-- Add, edit, or remove products
-- See all customer orders with item-level information

 ---

-## Technology utilized

-- PHP
-- MySQL (with phpMyAdmin)
-- HTML5 / CSS3
-- Bootstrap 5
-- JavaScript
+## Folder & File Structure

+/stationery-shop/
+│
+├── home.php → Homepage with featured products
+├── products.php → Full product listing
+├── product-category.php → Category-specific product pages
+├── cart.php → Cart view
+├── billing.php → Checkout form
+├── login.php / register.php / logout.php
+├── user-dashboard.php → User profile + past orders
+├── admin.php → Admin dashboard
+├── admin-messages.php → View contact form submissions
+├── add-product.php → Add new product (admin)
+├── edit-product.php → Edit product (admin)
+├── delete-product.php → Delete product (admin)
+├── contact.php → User-facing contact form
+├── contact-handler.php → Handles/stores messages in DB
+├── db.php → MySQL DB connection
+├── main.js → JS for UI interactions
+├── style.css → Custom styling
+└── README.md → This file

 ---

-## Security Features

-- Passwords are hashed with PHP's `password_hash()`
-- Inputs sanitized with `mysqli_real_escape_string()`
-- Pages such as `admin.php` are secured with role-based access
+## Admin & Test User Login

+- **Admin**
+  - Email: `admin@test.com`
+  - Password: `admin1234`

+- **User**
+  - Email: `user@test.com`
+  - Password: `User@123`

+You can also register a new user account through the registration form.

 ---

-## ????
-Screenshots (Optional)
+## Features

-- ????
-Homepage with category cards and featured products
+### For Users
+- Browse products by category
+- Search for specific items
+- Add to cart, update/remove items
+- Checkout with billing form
+- Track previous orders
+- Contact support via form

+### For Admins
-- ????
-Cart and Checkout process
+- Add/edit/delete products and categories
-- ????
-User Dashboard
-- ⚙️ Admin Panel with product & order management
+- View all orders
+- Read messages submitted through contact form

 ---

-## Built For
+## Tech Stack

-This project was created as a part of **CS157 - Web Development**, to gain knowledge in full-stack development with PHP and MySQL.
-It illustrates dynamic content loading, authentication, and CRUD operations from both user and administrator points of view.
+- **Frontend**: HTML, CSS, Bootstrap, JavaScript
+- **Backend**: PHP
+- **Database**: MySQL
+- **Hosting**: Local with XAMPP

 ---

+## Notes

+- All product and category pages are dynamic.
+- Forms include basic validation and input sanitization.
+- Product and contact data are stored in a MySQL database.
+- Layout is responsive and works well across desktop and mobile devices.

+---

-## License
+## Contact

-For demo/educational use only.
+This project was developed as part of a Web Technology course submission.
+If you're reviewing this for evaluation, all required criteria including forms, CRUD operations, database handling, and admin/user views are covered.